 Public Health Innovation Unit

-The Public Health Innovation (PHI) Unit is one of six research units in the Population Health Strategic Research Centre.
+The Public Health Innovation (PHI) Unit is one of six research units in the Centre for Population Health Research.

 The Unit undertakes research and development to create and test innovative tools and interventions to improve outcomes for people across sectors, cultures and countries.
 The Public Health Innovation is committed to seeking out and understanding the needs of consumers, and especially committed to working with people who experience challenges engaging with and accessing existing services.